cloud3000/numget36/README.md

    End-IF
   ~~~

-  > Where _NumFloat_ should a computational with an implied decimal.
+  > Where _NumFloat_ should be a computational with an implied decimal.

-  **Editerror** 16 bit Integer A Non-Zero If _Numeric-String_ Did Not Contain Valid Numeric Data.

-  **Nu-String** X(36) Character Feild Containning a new processed version of the Numeric Digits Passed By The Caller.

-            If the Numeric-String contained a valid numeric value this field
-            will contain a value that can be processed by the NUMVAL function.
+  > If the Numeric-String contained a valid numeric value this field will contain a value that may be processed by the NUMVAL function.